anrayliu/pyvidplayer/README.md

 # pyvidplayer
 An extremely easy to use module that plays videos on Pygame

+BaralTech has a good tutorial ---> https://www.youtube.com/watch?v=Xu8SLkvFq8I&ab_channel=BaralTech

 # updated!
 This actually got more users than I thought, so I felt obligated to